lucasmelin/lucasmelin-hugo/content/blog/varargs-reflection.md

     this.bar = values[2];
     this.buzz = values[3];
 }
 ```

-Normally in a method that takes varargs, we perform the same action on each parameter using a forEach loop, such as in the case of printf, which takes a variable number of arguments and prints them.
-But since we're wanting to assign member variables, we can't handle these varargs in a forEach loop.
-Instead, the way I ended up dealing with the varargs ended up being pretty messy, but it worked:
+Normally in a method that takes varargs, we perform the same action on each parameter using a **forEach** loop, such as in the case of printf, which takes a variable number of arguments and prints them.
+But since we're wanting to assign member variables, we can't handle these varargs in a **forEach** loop.
+Instead, the way I ended up dealing with the varargs ended up being pretty messy, but it (more or less) worked:

 ```